 About Stalheimsfossen and Sivlefossen

-In addition to the waterfalls, there was a lot of scenery packed into this tight area around the serpentine road itself.
+In addition to the waterfalls, we saw a lot of scenery packed into this tight area since it sat right at the head of the narrow and precipitous Nærøydal Valley.

 Experiencing Stalheimsfossen and Sivlefossen from Stalheimskleiva

-Meanwhile, around the half-way point of Stalheimskleiva, we took advantage of a pullout that yielded perhaps our best view of Sivlefossen while on the serpentine road.
+Regardless, when we got down to around the half-way point of Stalheimskleiva, we took advantage of a pullout that yielded perhaps our best roadside view of Sivlefossen.

-At the top of the waterfall was said to be the namesake Sivle Farm where Per Sivle (one of Norway’s most dear poets and writers) once lived.
+At the top of the Sivlefossen was said to be the namesake Sivle Farm where Per Sivle (one of Norway’s most dear poets and writers) once lived.

 The Short Walk to the base of Stalheimsfossen

-This walk was gentle and mostly flat as it followed along the Nærøy River (Nærøyselva).
+This path was gentle and mostly flat (even wheelchair accessible) as it followed along the rushing Nærøy River (Nærøyselva).

 According to a sign here, Stalheimskleiva was built between 1842-1849, and it was originally part of a royal postal route connecting Copenhagen, Oslo, and Bergen.

-It wasn’t until the 1950s when the road was improved to allow for motor vehicles.
+Even though we took it for granted on our visits to Stalheimskleiva, it wasn’t until the 1950s when the serpentine road was improved to allow for motor vehicles.

 Related Top 10 Lists